 Sue Marriott, LCSW, CGP

-Sue Marriott is an out and proud gay parent of 3 incredible offspring who are in the process of springing, and wife of co-host, Ann Kelley.
-Her main interest in podcasting is to provide access to those who would otherwise not get this life-changing science and if the show ever becomes profitable she intends to use half the proceeds to increase access to mental healthcare for those intentionally left behind.
+Sue Marriott, she/her(s), is an out and proud gay parent of 3 incredible offspring who are in the process of springing, and wife of co-host, Ann Kelley.
+Her main interest in podcasting is to provide access to those who would otherwise not get this life-changing science and to use the platform to support mental health access for those traditionally left behind.
 She thinks it's weird to write bios in the 3rd person but does so because it's weirder if you don't.
 She's been in private practice for over 30 years and her study groups and workshops demonstrate her on-going passion for linking research to real-world applications.

 Sue has served on several local and national boards that support mental health in communities.
 She is co-founder and former President of Austin IN (interpersonal neurobiology) Connection and served on the Board of GAINS, the Global Association of Interpersonal Neurobiology Studies and is a current Emeritus Board member of the nationally-based, Family Equality Council, to name a few.